-During the year, the School received a recoverable grant from SLAM Foundation, Inc. in the amounts of \$100,000, with repayment contingent on the School subsequently meeting certain financial conditions.
-As of June 30, 2020, Management determined that the School did not meet the requirements for repayment under the grant terms.
-The maximum amount the School may be required to pay in the future should the School meet the requirements for repayment is \$100,000.
+To date, the School has received recoverable grants from the SLAM Foundation, Inc. of \$300,000, of which \$200,000 was received in prior periods and \$100,000 was received during the 2020 school year with repayment contingent on the school subsequently meeting certain financial conditions.
+To date, management has determined that the school has not met the requirements for repayment under the grant terms.
+As of June 30, 2020, the maximum amount the School may be required to pay in the future should the school meet the requirements for repayment is \$300,000.